 In the 21st century all traces of these craters most likely would be covered with sand.

 This fast advancement of sand means that these craters are very recent.
 Thermoluminescence data suggests that their age does not exceed 260 years.
 But craters could be much younger.

 Somewhere in 1863 or 1891 large fireball was observed over Riyadh.
-Soon samples of iron meteorite – so called "Nejed" meteorites were obtained form area which is located just some kilometres from Wabar craters.
-Chemical content of these meteorites is very similar to the content of Wabar meteorite.
+Soon samples of iron meteorite – so-called "Nejed" meteorites were obtained from an area which is located just some kilometers from Wabar craters.
+The chemical content of these meteorites is very similar to the content of Wabar meteorite.

 Further research shows that impact happened earlier.
-In September 1, 1704 people in Tarim, Yemen observed large fireball falling in this area.
+On September 1, 1704, people in Tarim, Yemen observed a large fireball falling in this area.
 Such age concords to the filling rate of craters and thermoluminescence analysis.